kenatiod/MUT/Understanding Machine Understanding.md

 "I share your uncertainty, Bassam.", replied CASPAR.
 "While I can engage in impressive feats of language generation and knowledge synthesis, I'm still fundamentally a narrow AI - an expert system trained on a specific dataset for a particular task.
 It is true that the task of serving as an AI assistant is, in itself broad, but achieving AGI would require breakthroughs in areas like causal reasoning, transfer learning, and open-ended problem solving that we're still grappling with as a field."

 Anh decided to redirect the discussion, "Speaking of open problems, I'm curious about the ethical dimensions of AI progress.
 As these systems become more powerful and ubiquitous, how do we ensure they remain safe, transparent, and aligned with human values?
 The history of AI is full of both promise and peril.
-No one has come up with a mathematical proof that AI can ever be forced to be "friendly" to humanity."
+No one has come up with a mathematical proof that AI can ever be forced to be 'friendly' to humanity."

 Bassam, "Yea, no kidding.
 The ethical challenges are immense.
 From algorithmic bias to data privacy to the existential risks posed by superintelligent systems, there are a host of thorny issues that we as a society will need to navigate as AI continues to evolve."